 handicap: the mathematical assumption of "analytical" functions (w/o physical justifications/requirements) of the current proof of non-linear Landau damping (C. Villani).

 2. (LoA) remark 1.1.10: The second mathematical microscope approach enables a purely (distributional) Hilbert scale framework where the "microscope observations" of two wavelet (optics) functions f, g can be compared with each other by the corresponding "reproducing" ("duality") formula (see also (*) below), whereby

 - the "bra(c)"-wavelet transform W(f) is inverted by the adjoint operator of the "(c)ket"-wavelet transform W(g) (given corresponding admissibility conditions are valid)

-- the identity (*) provides also some additional degree of freedom in the way that in order to analyze a signal s(t) the wavelet f can be choosen properly according to the special situation of the underlying mathematical model.
-The prize to be paid is only later, when the "re-building" wavelet g needs to be build accordingly to enable the corresponding "synthesis"
+- the identity (*) provides also some additional degree of freedom in the way that in order to analyze a signal s(t) the wavelet f can be chosen properly according to the special situation of the underlying mathematical model.
+The prize to be paid is only later, when the "re-building" wavelet g needs to be built accordingly to enable the corresponding "synthesis"

 The sine and cosine functions have unbounded support and they do not vanish at infinity.
 Their spectra are very local consisting of a finite sum of Dirac measures.
 Conversely, if one use approximations based on finite sum of Dirac measures the spectrum of the corresponding basis "functions" (which is basically the (cosine(x*s) + i * sine(x*s) function) does not vanishes at infinity in the frequency domain.